Written byConnie Yang

 However, turning off all the apps or even restarting the Mac changes nothing.
 The slow computer probably has the kernel_task high CPU usage issue.
 If you ignore it, your Mac may experience crashes or even won't boot up later.

-Here, in this article, we offer you a thorough analysis of the kernel_task high CPU usage problem and the most efficient solutions to fix it.
+Here, in this article, we offer you the most efficient solutions to fix the kernel_task high CPU usage problem on your Mac.

 How to fix your Mac's kernel_task high CPU usage?

 - 2. Quit inessential processes in Activity Monitor

 - 5. Reboot Mac in Safe Mode

 - 1. What is kernel_task on a Mac?

 - 2. How to check the kernel_task CPU usage on your Mac

 - 3. What are the causes of kernel_task high CPU usage?

 - 4. How to fix kernel_task high CPU usage